Components

 6 }

 Lazy destructuring is supported across every target.
-In React it compiles to direct property access on the source object, in Ripple and Solid it preserves tracked/signal reactivity without needing a wrapper call.
+In React and Preact it compiles to direct property access on the source object; in Ripple, Solid, and Vue it preserves tracked, signal, or proxy-backed reactivity without needing a wrapper call.

 Prop shorthands